mathigon/textbooks/transformations-and-symmetry/content.md

 ## Symmetry

-Symmetry is everywhere around us, and an intuitive concept: different parts of an object look _the same_ in some way.
-But using transformations, we can give a much more precise, mathematical representation of what symmetry _really_ means:
+[__Symmetry__](gloss:symmetry) is everywhere around us, and an intuitive
+concept: different parts of an object look _the same_ in some way.
+But using transformations, we can give a much more precise, mathematical definition of what symmetry _really_ means:

 {.definition} An object is _symmetric_ if it looks the same, even after applying a certain transformation.